 Survey finds Americans need more retirement planning knowledge

 Few things are as important to those nearing retirement as having a sizable nest egg they can lean on.
-For future retirees and those already in retirement, a next egg can help provide a comfortable lifestyle for their post-employment days.

 The survey asked 38 retirement questions covering everything from life expectancy and investment strategy to Social Security and Medicare.
-Only 20 percent of respondents received passing grades.
+Only 26 percent of respondents received passing grades.

 Planning for retirement

 Many Americans don’t have a plan in place for their retirement.
 The survey from American College stated only 34 percent of respondents had a written retirement plan in place.
 That's somewhat surprising considering more than half are at least moderately worried about running out of money in their post-employment era, and nearly two-thirds of respondents said they have a relationship with a financial advisor.